laars3/l-program-coder-decoder/README.md

 ## built with

 - React + TypeScript + Vite
-- no external libraries — all math implemented from scratch using native `BigInt`
+- no external libraries, all math implemented from scratch using native `BigInt`

 ## live